OpenCTI-Platform/connectors/external-import/threatfox/README.md

 * domain-name
 * url

-The connectors adds the following Entities:
+The connector adds the following Entities:
 * Malware
 ## Installation